-The Equality Act (H.R.
-5) was approved by a 22-10 vote by the House Judiciary Committee on May 1 and is scheduled for a House floor vote on May 14.
+The U.S. House of Representatives passed The Equality Act on May 17, and it has now been referred to the Senate’s Committee on the Judiciary.
 The measure bans discrimination based on sexual orientation and gender identity, and in its current form, does not include any meaningful religious freedom protections.

 If the measure became law, many religious schools and charities would have to change their faith-based policies and practices, or face sanctions that could force them to close their doors.